colinhauch/card-lookup-mcp-server-authless/MCP_Server_Guide.md

    - **Test connection**: "Use verify-connection to test the MCP server"
    - **Search for cards**: "Search for red dragons in Magic using card-search"
    - **Look up specific cards**: "Look up 'Lightning Bolt' using card-lookup"
+   - **Look up multiple cards**: "Use card-collection to get details for Lightning Bolt, Counterspell, and Giant Growth"
    - **Complex queries**: "Find the most expensive artifacts in Magic using card-search"
    - **Handle misspellings**: "Look up 'Lightnig Bolt' with fuzzy matching enabled"